oalders/presentations/slides/7-whither-perl/marp.md

 ---

-# So much choice
+## So much choice 🛠️

-Installing from CPAN?
+Creating a new CPAN distribution?
 Just use:

+* Dist::Milla
+* Dist::Zilla
-* cpan
+* Minilla
-* cpanplus
+* Module::Build
-* cpanminus
+* Module::Build::Tiny
-* cpm
+* ExtUtils::MakeMaker

 Note:
 We already have excellent, powerful authoring tools.
 Can we create a wrapper